Symmetries in high-temperature lattice QCD with (u, d, s, c, b) optimal domain-wall quarks

-Here we follow the same strategy of Refs. \cite{Chiu:2024jyz,Chiu:2023hnm} to use the splittings of the meson $z$-correlators of the symmetry multiplets to examine the realization of the hierarchical restoration of chiral symmetry in high temperature QCD.
-In general, the meson $z$-correlator $C_\Gamma(zT)$ of the meson interpolator $\bar q \Gamma Q$ is expressed as a function of the dimensionless variable \BAN zT = (n_z a)/(N_t a) = n_z/N_t, \EAN where $T=1/(N_t a)$ is the temperature.
-For the classification of meson operators and their names and notations, see Table II in Ref. \cite{Chiu:2024jyz}.
-Moreover, we use the symmetry breaking parameters as defined in Ref. \cite{Chiu:2024jyz}, and follow the same conventions/notations therein.
-Here we also recall the notation \bea T_{c1}^{\bar q Q} \equiv \max( T_c^{\bar q Q}, T_1^{\bar q Q}), \eea where $T_c^{\bar q Q}$ ($T_1^{\bar q Q}$) is the temperature for the manifestation of $SU(2)_L \times SU(2)_R$ ($U(1)_A$) chiral symmetry via the meson $z$-correlators with flavor content $\bar q Q$.
-Then, for $T > T_{c1}^{\bar q Q}$, the theory possesses the $SU(2)_L \times SU(2)_R \times U(1)_A$ chiral symmetry of the $\bar q Q$ sector.
+In this study, we adopt the same strategy as in Refs.~\cite{Chiu:2024jyz,Chiu:2023hnm} to examine the hierarchical restoration of chiral symmetry in high-temperature QCD by analyzing the splittings of meson $ z $-correlators within symmetry multiplets.
+In general, the meson $ z $-correlator, $ C_\Gamma(zT) $, of the meson interpolator $ \bar{q} \Gamma Q $ is expressed as a function of the dimensionless variable: \bea zT = \frac{n_z a}{N_t a} = \frac{n_z}{N_t}, \eea where $ T = \frac{1}{N_t a} $ is the temperature.
+For the classification of meson operators, along with their names and notations, we refer to Table II in Ref.~\cite{Chiu:2024jyz}.
+Additionally, we adopt the symmetry breaking parameters as defined in Ref.~\cite{Chiu:2024jyz}, following the same conventions and notations used therein.
+For the convenience of the reader, we summarize our conventions and notations in \ref{app:A}.